jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ##Create an application with IBM Bluemix

-*[IBM Bluemix][1] is an open-standards, cloud-based platform for building, managing and running apps of all types (web, mobile, big data, new smart devices).
-Capabilities include Java, mobile backend development, application monitoring, as well as capabilities from ecosystem partners and open source, all through an as-a-service model in the cloud.*
+*[IBM® Bluemix™][1] is an open-standards, cloud-based platform for building, managing and running apps of all types (web, mobile, big data, new smart devices).
+Capabilities include Java™, mobile backend development, application monitoring, as well as capabilities from ecosystem partners and open source, all through an as-a-service model in the cloud.*

 If you haven't already done so, the first step to use these capabilities is to register.
 Bluemix is currently in beta, so you can register by going to the [Bluemix home page][1] and clicking **Sign up for a free trial**.